Yedidia-Bakuradze/dotNet5785_1854_6688/README.md

 These enhancements improve the overall functionality and maintainability of the platform, making it more robust and versatile.

+## 3rd Stage: Adding XML Data Storage

+### Background
+In this step, we added the capability to store data in XML format.
+We implemented all the necessary interfaces and properties to support XML data storage.
+Additionally, we updated the `DALTest` to utilize the XML storage functionality.

+### Implementation Details
+**XML Data Storage**:
+   - We introduced a new class `XmlDataStorage` that implements the `IDataStorage` interface.
+   - This class handles reading from and writing to XML files, ensuring that data is correctly serialized and deserialized.

+**Interface Implementation**:
+   - All relevant interfaces were updated to include methods for XML data handling.
+   - The `XmlDataStorage` class provides concrete implementations for these methods.

+**DALTest Update**:
+   - The `DALTest` class was modified to use the `XmlDataStorage` class.
+   - This allows `DALTest` to perform its operations using XML files, ensuring that the new storage mechanism is thoroughly tested.

 ## Features

 - **Local Database Management**: Allows the user to add new entity records to the local database stored in a simple list structure.